harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/xray-scanner-reference.md

 ## YAML pipeline example

 The following pipeline example shows a simple ingestion workflow.
-The Run step installs the `jf` cli, scans a local image, and saves the results to `/shared/scan_results/xray2.json`.
-The Custom Scan step then ingests the results.
+The Run step downloads a results file to `/shared/scan_results/xray2.json`.
+The Custom Scan step then ingests the file.

 For information about running scans using XRay, go to the JFrog documentation.